criblio/appscope/README.md

 ## Operating System Support

-- RedHat Linux 6 and later
+- RedHat Enterprise Linux or CentOS 6.4 and later
-- CentOs 6 and later
 - Ubuntu 16 and later
-- Amazon Linux
+- Amazon Linux 1 and 2
-- Debian
-- Alpine

 ## Resources